CodeScop/Oge-Mai-Field-Guide/desertquests.md

 - **Recommendations:** DO NOT DELIVER THIS QUEST… until you've fought the Dust Witch as many times as you can.
   Because the Dust Witch will only stick around as long as this quest is in play.
 And 1200 words in 400 minutes (three words per minute! c'mon!) will give you *three* Stempos in return for the one you paid, on top of a Golden Chest AND a Stone Chest.
 (Stone Chests get incredibly rare incredibly soon.
 Don't waste the opportunity.)
 Sure, you won't be able to open them until you get the Stone Keys one slow week at a time (although there are more Stone Key quests ahead), but it's worth the investment.
 Plus, those Protective Mantles you can sell for cash at the time being.

-# Side Quests, in Alphabetical Order
+# Side Quests, in Alphabetical Order: A-M

+LAST UPDATED 8 OCT 2020

 ### Aid the Aliens - SpaceS